miguelgrinberg/Flask-Migrate/docs/index.rst

 Notes:

 - These commands will invoke the same functionality that runs from the command-line, including output to the terminal.
-The logging configuration of the process will be overriden by Alembic according to the contents of the alembic.ini file.
+The logging configuration of the process will be overridden by Alembic according to the contents of the alembic.ini file.
 - For greater scripting flexibility you can also use the API exposed by Alembic directly.